cgotelli/Iber4Rivgraph/README.md

 # Iber for Rivgraph

 This is a code for using Rivgraph to analyze the results obtained with Iber.
 It looks forward to get the parameters explained in the work done by Tejedor et al. (2015a[^1], 2015b[^2], 2022[^3]).
-Below a there is an explanation on how to use the code and process the results.
+Below there is an explanation on how to use the code and process the results.

 [Iber](https://www.iberaula.es/1070/iber-model/about-the-model) is a two-dimensional numerical model for the simulation of free surface flow in rivers and estuaries.
 Iber solves the full depth-averaged shallow water equations in order to compute the water depth and the two horizontal components of the depth-averaged velocity.